Lipodystrophy: Diagnosis

-The diagnosis is a clinical diagnosis, established by an experienced endocrinologist.
-A genetic confirmation may be possible depending on the subtype.
-In up to ~40% of partial lipodystrophy patients, a causative gene has not been identified.
-Using a skinfold caliper to measure skinfold thickness in various parts of the body may or a total body composition scan using Dual-energy X-ray Absorptiometry may help identify the subtype.
-Dual-energy X-ray Absorptiometry may be useful by providing both regional %fat measurements, and direct visualization of fat distribution by means of a "fat shadow".
+The diagnosis is a clinical one, usually established by an experienced endocrinologist.Using a skinfold caliper to measure skinfold thickness in various parts of the body or a total body composition scan using dual-energy X-ray absorptiometry may also help identify the subtype.
+Dual-energy X-ray absorptiometry may be useful by providing both regional %fat measurements, and direct visualization of fat distribution by means of a "fat shadow".
+A genetic confirmation is sometimes possible, depending on the subtype.
+However, in up to 40% of partial lipodystrophy patients, a causative gene has not been identified.